mirai-engineering/CAI-CryptoPredictiveAI/lessons/session_1.md

 - For installing kafka into kubernetes cluster, are these standard scripts or do we need to modify sometimes?

 - The trade producer will be running in the same cluster as the trade producer, so which port should we use?

+- Are topic in kafka contains images ?

+- Great Pau, can you generate algorithm (step by step ) for websocket.py micro service with all methods you defined to build ,, It will helpful to understand and build ourselves ( basically low level design )?

+- @Pau, how do you suggest to utilize Tuesdays or learn effectively after the each session?

+## Feedback

+- Add diagrams
+- Use devcontainer

+- Push trades image to the ghcr and make it public.
+    - Marius to create basic deployment.yaml with env values for kafka.
+    - A4000